fastoch/Docker-and-K8s/README.md

 ## Benefits

-- since each microservice runs in its own address space, there are less chances that if one them goes down it takes the whole system down with it
+- If one service fails, it does not bring down the entire system, making it more resilient to errors
 - microservices run on open-source technologies, so there's less vendor lock-in
 - smaller pieces of software are easier to understand in most cases
 - smaller also means faster to deploy